MarcusLEK/homework-management-system/README.md

 ```
 Create a database on your local called `laravel` and connect to it

-CD into the code directory and run the following command:
+CD into the code root directory and run the following command:

 <b>Note: If you are not using virtual host, please ensure `php artisan serve` is running at all times during development/testing on a seperate terminal</b>
 ```